Sci-Fi Films of the ’60s

 Production quality is spotty.
 The script is dumb; the actors do what they can with it.
 Lots of elaborate sets, but spaceship models mostly dangle from strings.
 Most of the music is standard late-60s fare, but some of the vocals are pretty interesting…

-Rhodan is a NASA pilot in this film.
+Rhodan is a NASA pilot in this movie.

 Space rocket Stardust in gantry appears to be a U.S. Atlas missile, in space depicted with a combination of models and cellophane.
 Rocket staging is depicted, but the rocket exhaust pretty cheesy.
 I like how the rocket turns around to land—they almost achieve a sort of majesty.

 About the flight, the government is “keeping real reason truly secret”.
-(Oh…they found some fancy metal they wanted to mine—doesn’t appear again in the film.)
+(Oh…they found some fancy metal they wanted to mine—doesn’t appear again in the movie.)

 Elaborate lunar scenes: goofy lunar car has interesting metal wheels.